spinnaker/governance/rfc/java17.md

 *   Documenting and solving technical issues that present themselves in the migration; those will be handled separately, but this document concerns itself primarily with the larger processes and timeline
-*   Detailing the required release system changes; since the releases are still entirely maintained by Google, these changes aren't particularly relevant to the wider community
+*   Detailing the required release system changes; since the releases have recently been significantly refactored, the specifics of the process should be straightforward and consistent across repositories.

 ### JRE vs. JDK